masab321/mcp_genetic_algorithm/README.md

 | sanr200_0.9.clq        | 200                | 17863           | 42         | 42              |                     |
 | sanr400_0.5.clq        | 400                | 39984           | 13         | 13              |                     |
 | sanr400_0.7.clq        | 400                | 55869           | 21         | 21              |                     |

+ToDo:
+1. Refactor codes
+2. Duplicates:
+   1. Remove duplicates from the population.
+   2. Fill rest of the population using randomly generated permutations
+   3. Call expand_clique for newly added entries.
+3. Optimize the expand_clique function
+4. Experiment with heuristic approaches for the expand_clique function's clique search.
+5. Improve the runtime and result for the dense and large graphs.